NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 return an error like this `(error) ERR wrong number of arguments for 'mset' command`.

 *Note:*
-`mset` will make multiple individual key/value sets these are in no way connected.
+`mset` will make multiple individual key/value sets.
+These are in no way connected.

 ###### If you want to retrieve multiple keys at once
 ```redis